A Well-Read Tart

 A Food and Book Lover’s Blog

-Book Review of THE BIRD EATER
+THE BIRD EATER Book Review

-Bird Eater
+the Bird Eater by ania ahlborn

 I love supernatural thrillers.
 I cannot get enough of them, either in book, TV show, or movie form.
 My obsession with all things ghostly started when I was about six, and while, yes, it deeply troubled my mother, she wasn’t able to stop me in my quest for consuming everything I could about the paranormal.